Wednesday, April 13, 2022

 Tustin, CA 92780

 Theme restaurants have never done it for me.
 Theme restaurants are eateries that use a theme to create a memorable experience.
 Some examples that you might be familiar with are Bubba Gump Shrimp Company, Chuck E. Cheese, Hard Rock Cafe, Planet Hollywood, Medieval Times, and Rainforest Cafe.
-Not really a glowing collection of restaurants that I would ever want to return to.
-Tasty food seems to be an afterthought for all of these places, but I was hoping that maybe Rock and Brews in Tustin was going to be able to break the curse of bad theme restaurants.
+Not exactly a glowing collection of restaurants that I would ever want to return to.
+Tasty food seems to be an afterthought for all of these places, but I was hoping that maybe Rock and Brews in Tustin would be able to break the curse of bad theme restaurants.

-Rock and Brews started off as a whim between five guys after a KISS concert in 2010.
-In attendance were a concert promoter and his brother, a well-respected restauranteur, and Gene Simmons and Paul Stanley of the rock band KISS.
-They all wanted to create a restaurant that prepares their cuisine in a scratch kitchen using the freshest ingredients they can get their hands on, all in a rock and roll atmosphere.
-That's what their website states, so I was definitely intrigued, and enlisted my sister and nieces to join Katie and me on a long-overdue dinner meetup.
+Rock and Brews began as a whim between five friends after a KISS concert in 2010.
+In attendance were a concert promoter and his brother, a well-respected restaurateur, and Gene Simmons and Paul Stanley of the rock band KISS.
+They all wanted to create a restaurant that prepared its cuisine in a scratch kitchen using the freshest ingredients they could obtain, all in a rock and roll atmosphere.
+That's what their website states, so I was definitely intrigued and enlisted my sister and nieces to join Katie and me on a long-overdue dinner meetup.

-By my count, Rock and Brews now have 12 locations, not including a number of spots in casinos and airports.
+By my count, Rock and Brews now has 12 locations, not including a number of spots in casinos and airports.
 Their menu predictably features plenty of musical wordplay in describing their menu items.
-Plenty of starters, pizzas, sandwiches, burgers, salads, sides, and desserts are available.
-Just a couple of items eclipse the twenty dollar mark, with most hovering around the $15 mark, which is a pretty low price point these days.
+A variety of starters, pizzas, sandwiches, burgers, salads, sides, and desserts are available.
+Just a couple of items eclipse the $20 mark, with most hovering around the $15 mark, which is a relatively low price point these days.

-This Tustin location we visited used to be home to a Lonestar Steakhouse, but it has been completely revamped and is unrecognizable from those days.
-The restaurant seems way more spacious, with high ceilings, a large bar off to the right side of the restaurant, and lots of band posters and TVs hanging throughout the restaurant.
+The Tustin location we visited used to be home to a Lonestar Steakhouse, but it has been completely revamped and is unrecognizable from its previous days.
+The restaurant seems way more spacious, with high ceilings, a large bar off to the right side, and lots of band posters and TVs hanging throughout.
 We were seated on the outside patio, which was heated, so we were pretty comfortable.
 Let's see if Rock and Brews can break the theme restaurant curse of mediocre food.

 Katie has been pretzel crazy ever since she went off her keto diet.
 I guess she's making up for the lost time.
 The Giant Soft Authentic Bavarian Pretzel ($12.95) is not really my cup of tea, but everyone else seemed to dig it.
 It came with spicy mustard, which definitely had a kick to it.
 Katie decided to upgrade her pretzel experience by opting to have the Bier Cheese ($3.95).
 I found this sauce to be a little on the thin side, so I preferred the mustard in the few bites that I had.

-My niece is approaching adulthood but still orders off of the kid's menu for some reason.
+My niece is approaching adulthood, but still orders off the kids' menu for some reason.
 This is an improvement over the two years when she ate nothing but buttered noodles when she was younger.
-On this evening she ventured out by getting the kid's menu Mac and Cheese ($8.95).
-From what I saw this appeared to have come straight from the Kraft box, which makes sense since kids love that stuff.
-This also came with fries, which made this a double starch meal for my beloved niece.
+On this evening, she ventured out by ordering the kids' menu, Mac and Cheese ($8.95).
+From what I saw, this appeared to have come straight from the Kraft box, which makes sense since kids love that stuff.
+This also came with fries, which made this a double-starch meal for my beloved niece.

 My sister had the Beer Battered Fish and Chips ($17.95).
-I'm not sure what kind of fish they use here at Rock and Brews, but it's probably not a good sign that my sister was unsure whether they had made the mistake of giving her chicken strips instead of fish.
-She decided it was fish, but wish it had a crunchier breading around it.
+I don't know what kind of fish they use here at Rock and Brews, but it's probably not a good sign that my sister was unsure whether they had made the mistake of giving her chicken strips instead of fish.
+She decided it was fish, but wished it had a crunchier breading around it.

 Katie was pretty happy with her Key Club Turkey BLTA ($15.95).
-This turkey sandwich came on a french roll with sliced turkey, avocado, tomato, garlic aioli, lettuce, bacon, and melted swiss.
-She felt this was a nicely put-together sandwich with fresh produce and a nicely done garlic aioli.
-The onion rings are the way to go here.
+This turkey sandwich came on a French roll with sliced turkey, avocado, tomato, garlic aioli, lettuce, bacon, and melted Swiss.
+She felt that this was a nicely put-together sandwich with fresh produce and a nicely done garlic aioli.
+The onion rings were the way to go here.
 They had a crunchy breading and were served nice and hot.

 The grand finale for us this evening was the Giant Brownie Sundae ($9.95).
-A very simple sundae with a brownie topped with a scoop of vanilla ice cream, chocolate syrup, and whipped cream.
-This was fine but it would have been better if the brownie was warmed up a bit and if they would have used hot fudge instead of chocolate syrup.
-I had two bites and then let the rest of them spoon fight over the rest.
+A very simple sundae, it featured a brownie topped with a scoop of vanilla ice cream, chocolate syrup, and whipped cream.
+This was fine, but it would have been better if the brownie were warmed up a bit and if they had used hot fudge instead of chocolate syrup.
+I had two bites and then let the rest of them fight over the rest.

 For more information about Rock and Brews, head to their website by clicking here: https://www.rockandbrews.com/